 1 Deputy Director, Research Department, Nepal Rastra Bank.
-The author would like to thank Prof. A. S. Kantawala and anonymous referees for their comments and suggestions.
+The author would like to thank the participants of International Istanbul Finance Congress (IIFC)-2013 for their comments and suggestions.
+The views expressed in this article are personal and do not represent the official views, in any manner.